 Why Does My Family Hate Me?

-Family Doesn't Have to be Blood
+Family Doesn't Have To Be Biological

-Invest in Genuine Relationships
+Invest In Genuine Relationships

 Seek Professional Support

 Coping with family-related matters, whether past or present, can feel challenging, and finding a support system as you work through these challenges can be beneficial.
 A therapist can help you learn the signs of a toxic family situation, navigate your feelings, guide you in modifying your behavior, and teach you emotional resilience.
 They can also help with concerns like self-esteem, which family relations may impact.

 You might benefit from online counseling if you prefer to attend therapy from a comfortable and safe location, like your home.
 Online therapy has been well-studied over the last several years.
 The National Center for Health Research conducted a recent thorough review of dozens of studies on the efficacy of online therapy and found that online therapy is as effective or more effective than traditional therapy for various issues, including depression, PTSD, anxiety, and family troubles.

 You can connect with a licensed therapist through an online platform such as BetterHelp, which allows you to use several communication methods, including videoconferencing, messaging, live chat, and voice calls.

 Unhealthy families may be challenging to identify if you grew up in an unhealthy environment and aren't sure what a healthy family looks like.
 If you often feel judged, belittled, undervalued, or are being abused, you may need to cut ties with your family and seek outside support.

 Therapy can be a beneficial tool to identify unhealthy family behaviors, learn to set boundaries, and find guidance in challenging circumstances.
 If you're ready to start, consider contacting a counselor.

 Below are some frequently asked questions on the top of unhealthy family dynamics.